ADVANCE CHAIR DEVELOPMENT PROGRAMS

-Becoming a Deparmtent Chair: To Be or Not to Be - if you are on this page, it may be too late for you, but an interseting read nevertheless
+Becoming a Deparmtent Chair: To Be or Not to Be - if you are on this page, it may be too late for you, but an interesting read nevertheless

-Click here to access a number of useful resources out of The University of Iowa about Conflict Management.
+Conflict Management: a number of useful resources out of The University of Iowa

 Useful Resources for Chairs: A copy of a Bibliography and Resources for Chairs Prepared for UNC System Department Chairs Workshop, Friday Center, Chapel Hill, 26 & 27 January, 2012.
 Presented by Nancy Gutierrez (UNCC), Timothy Johnston (UNCG), and Alan White (ECU)